tvsirius/concordia_check/1_problem_identification/README.md

 # Problem Identification

-Here the steps that lead me to this project is stated
+Here the steps that led me to this project and their further exploration

 ## Dream Idea of a Dream Project and the way to Concordia